Telehealth Privacy, Security & Your Rights

 Understanding HIPAA and Telehealth

 The Health Insurance Portability and Accountability Act (HIPAA) is the primary law protecting health information privacy in the United States.
+Learn more about HIPAA protections for telehealth in our dedicated guide.

 What HIPAA Requires